Thaulino/the-little-base-station/README.md

 # the-little-base-station
 A django application which monitors temperature, pressure and fairy dust.

-First thing to do is login in as user, after that the user data, live data and cyclic data are shown.
+First thing to do is login as user, after that the
+user data, live data and cyclic data are shown.
 The server can run in Django debug mode and without external hardware (mocking).